MUSM/CEP 300 – Tour Guiding for Palazzo Vecchio (Community Engagement Practicum)

 The goal of this internship is twofold.
 First, have students gain deeper knowledge of one of the most important Florentine monuments, rich in both art and history.
 Second, teach them to lead art history tours and communicate effectively.

-This internship is designed for students with good communication skills, curiosity for history, ancient art and architecture, and willing to broaden their cultural perspectives.
-The practicum includes a seminar component, thus allowing students to reflect on and discuss their experience.
+This internship is designed for students with good communication skills, curiosity for history, ancient art and architecture, and willingness to broaden their cultural perspectives.
+The practicum includes a seminar component, thus allowing students to reflect on and discuss their experiences.

 Internship Description